Relativistic correction of the Coulomb interaction in the local density approximation for energies and radii in doubly-magic nuclei: Conclusion and Perspectives

-In relativistic Hartree-Fock calculation, the current-current Hartree interaction is often considered, and the relativistic correction is also considered to the Fock term exactly or by using LDA.
-In this work, the relativistic correction is consistently considered in the Hartree-Fock-Slater approximation.
-The magnetic (current-current) interaction and the retardation appear in the next-leading order of the electromagnetic interaction in the Lorenz gauge, which corresponds to the Breit correction in the Coulomb gauge~\cite{Gorceix1988Phys.Rev.A37_1087}.
-Hence, the difference between them is which gauge is introduced in quantum electrodynamics calculation~\cite{Sakurai1967AdvancedQuantumMechanics_AddisonWesley,Gorceix1988Phys.Rev.A37_1087,Lindroth1989Phys.Rev.A39_3794}.
-Thus, it can be concluded that by introducing the relativistic correction to non-relativistic Hartree-Fock calculations as proposed in this work, one can directly compare electromagnetic energies obtained by non-relativistic and relativistic calculations.

-In this calculation, the spin-orbit and spin-magnetic interactions were not considered.
+In this calculation, the spin-orbit and spin-magnetic interactions were not able to be considered since they vanish in the LDA.
 The former has been discussed in Refs.~\cite{ Roca-Maza2018Phys.Rev.Lett.120_202501, Roca-Maza2018EPJWebConf.194_01002, Naito2020Phys.Rev.C101_064311}, while the latter has not been considered in the self-consistent calculation.
 Consideration of the latter is left for a future task.
-The relativistic Coulomb GGA functional is indispensable to achieve more accurate calculation in both atomic and nuclear structure calculations, which remains as a future perspective. \begin{acknowledgement} The author thanks Takumi Doi, Kenji Fukushima, Kouichi Hagino, Haozhao Liang, and Kenichi Yoshida for stimulating discussions.
-The author also thanks Kouichi Hagino for variable comments on the manuscript.
-The author acknowledges the RIKEN iTHEMS program, the JSPS Grant-in-Aid for JSPS Fellows under Grant No.~19J20543, and the RIKEN Special Postdoctoral Researchers Program.
-The numerical calculations were performed on cluster computers at the RIKEN iTHEMS program. \end{acknowledgement}
+The relativistic Coulomb GGA functional is indispensable to achieve more accurate calculation in both atomic and nuclear structure calculations, which is also left for a future perspective.

+The Coulomb correlation energy, which originates from many-body correlations~\cite{ Loewdin1955Phys.Rev.97_1474, Loewdin1955Phys.Rev.97_1490, Loewdin1955Phys.Rev.97_1509, Kato1957Commun.PureAppl.Math.10_151, Sinanoglu1968Phys.Rev.Lett.21_507}, is also an important and interesting topic.
+In electronic systems, the Coulomb correlation energy can be defined without any ambiguity as the difference between the ``exact'' energy and the Hartree--Fock energy, which can be calculated by using the Monte Carlo calculation and some other many-body techniques~\cite{ Ceperley1980Phys.Rev.Lett.45_566, Vosko1980Can.J.Phys.58_1200, Perdew1981Phys.Rev.B23_5048, Perdew1992Phys.Rev.B45_13244, Loos2012Int.J.QuantumChem.112_1712, Chachiyo2016J.Chem.Phys.145_021101, Karasiev2016J.Chem.Phys.145_157101, Yokota2021Phys.Rev.Research3_L012015}.
+Reference~\cite{ Kenny1996Phys.Rev.Lett.77_1099} had derived the relativistic Coulomb exchange-correlation EDF in the LDA level, while Ref.~\cite{ Naito2020J.Phys.B53_215002} discussed that the relativistic correction of the Coulomb correlation energy is almost negligible.
+Meanwhile, in nuclear systems, there exists both the nuclear and Coulomb interaction; hence, there is still ambiguity in defining the Coulomb correlation energy, while there have been discussed in several works~\cite{ Bulgac1996Nucl.Phys.A601_103, Bulgac1999Phys.Lett.B469_1, Bulgac1999Eur.Phys.J.A5_247, Naito2018Phys.Rev.C97_044319}.
+Thus, it should be discussed whether the relativistic correction of the Coulomb correlation energy in nuclear systems is negligible, while it is left for a future perspective.